-The Roarin’ Twenties were a remarkable time.
+The Roaring Twenties were a remarkable time.
 America had emerged from World War I as a world military power and a force to be reckoned with.
-Henry Ford was revolutionizing the way we travel, Charles Lindbergh flew the Atlantic, woman got the vote and morals and attitudes began to change.
-With millions of immigrants working in the factories and mills, we were becoming an industrial and economic giant.
+Henry Ford was revolutionizing the way we travel, Charles Lindbergh flew the Atlantic, women got the vote, and morals and attitudes began to change.
+With millions of immigrants working in factories and mills, we were becoming an industrial and economic giant.

-Arguably the greatest hitter to play the game, he revolutionized baseball.
+Arguably the greatest hitter to play the game, Ruth revolutionized baseball.
 When the decade started, baseball was a game of speed and strategy.
-Teams would use stolen bases, walks and sacrifices to eek out one or two runs an inning.
+Teams would use stolen bases, walks, and sacrifices to eke out one or two runs an inning.
 By the time the decade was over, the home run was king!
 This was due to Ruth’s immense power and presence.
 The game has not been the same since.

 One can argue that Ruth is not the greatest hitter ever.
-Guys with names like Williams, Musial, Mays, Mantle, Aaron, Bonds and others may have had more natural talent and they may have broken many of Babes hitting records.
-But they all had one thing in common.
-They played in the game Ruth invented.
+Guys with names like Williams, Musial, Mays, Mantle, Aaron, Bonds and others may have had more natural talent, and they may have broken many of Babe's hitting records.
+But they all had one thing in common: They played in the game Ruth invented.

-But I’ve often wondered if The Babe would be as good if he played in the today.
-Certainly there are things he would have to deal with that he didn’t in the Twenties and vise versa.
+I’ve often wondered if The Babe would be as good if he played in the today.
+Certainly there are things he would have to deal with that he didn’t in the Twenties and vice versa.
 And it would not make sense to take the Babe Ruth of the 1920s and send him in a time machine to the present day.
-The “Babe Ruth” of the current day may have grown up on the streets of Baltimore, but would have been a different, more savvy person.
+The “Babe Ruth” of the current day may have grown up on the streets of Baltimore, but he would have been a different, more savvy person.

 Ruth likely would have displayed much of the talent on the field.
 He would have been in much better shape.
 His nutrition and health would have been much better.
 Ballparks tend to be built to cater to the hitters now.